 I noticed that he was gentle, kind, and he got the job done.
 It may be my imagination but I believe Hunter even ate off of his plate LOL.
 As I sat at the other table, just watching them.
-My knee jerk was to just flat out cry like a baby.
+My knee jerk was to just flat outcry like a baby.
 He has never done that and I just can’t even handle the emotions.
 Shane talked to each of my kids.
 He made my son a necklace that he has yet to take off.
 We call it the “Uncle Shane says do not lie anymore necklace or they will have a chat” necklace.
 Side note that D thinks Uncle Shane hung the moon and the stars.
-My brother played with them, loved on them, and he did research for me to help my sick child.
+My brother played with them, loved them, and he did the research for me to help my sick child.

 Then, he comforted me.
 Finally, he hugged me….again…more than once.
 We laughed.
 As cheesy as this sounds, it was like my very own little personal miracle.
 I have had such a tough year and I’m preparing for my rainbow…I think the Lord just saw my need….realized that my heart was content with the way things were….but decided I needed an extra miracle.
 Every time I think about it, I cry.
 I’m pathetic.
 I know.
-I am still content but I see a piece of his heart melting towards me and I feel that little girl “please brother love me and let’s be friends” heart come back to life.
+I am still content but I see a piece of his heart-melting towards me and I feel that little girl’s “please brother love me and let’s be friends” heart come back to life.
 He is currently figuring out a design to help us in securing a grant to make our bathroom wheelchair accessible.
 I can’t even.

 Rounding It Out

 As tired as I am and as ready as I am for this year to be over…I look back and I realize that my dad is alive.
 He is well.
 My mom is faithful and my sisters are my rocks.
 Then, there is my brother who freaking hugged me.
 He also loved me and my kids.
 Amazingly enough, my son is alive.
 Most of my children are well.
 My marriage is good.
 Sadly, (for me) my Lady celebrated her first Christmas with “her hero” and Jesus.
 My God is faithful in remembering my prayers.
-I pray this is a beginning with my brother and I. If it is…..praises to the King.
+I pray this is a beginning with my brother and me.
+If it is….. praise to the King.
 If it isn’t…..I had a moment and I still praise the King.

 God Remembers the Prayers of His People

 Still, I have a picture of him with Hunter.
 Honestly, I would show it but he does not like his picture to be out and about.
-Just know…….it is frame worthy.
+Just know…….it is frame-worthy.
 I may not put it here, but guarantee it will be on my mantle.
 Regardless, I will do that because I want Hunter (and all my kids) to know that he loves them.
 Also, I want to remember one of the best Christmas gifts I could ever even dream up.